-At key stage 3, where students have one hour per fortnight of Drama they follow a scheme of work for one term.
+At Foundation Stage, where students have one hour per fortnight of Drama they follow a scheme of work for one term.
 The content of these schemes of work can change from year to year as schemes are being constantly updated and efforts are made to write at least one new scheme of work per year group each year.
 Schemes of work will give students the opportunity to develop their understanding of drama through the study of:

 There are no national statutory levels given for drama.
 However, students are assessed each term using levels that have been created within the department.
 Assessment focuses on the students’ ability to make, present and evaluate, as well as assessing the level of students written work.
 Levels are recorded by staff each term and parents are notified of the level at which their child is currently working through whole school tracking.